mghdotdev/vscode-miva-ide/ROADMAP.md

 ## Existing Features

-- Syntax highlighting for Mivascript and MVT languages.
+- Syntax highlighting for Miva Script and MVT languages.
 - Syntax highlighting for MVT embedded in CSS and MVT embedded in JavaScript (MVTCSS, MVTJS)
-- Autocompletion for Mivascript and MVT tags.
+- Autocompletion for Miva Script and MVT tags.
 - Autocompletion for `<mvt:do>`/`<MvDO>` functions with automatic file path injection.
 - Goto defintion/peek support for `<mvt:do>`/`<MvDO>` functions (requires copy of LSK on your computer).
 - Autocompletion for system variables, global variables and local variables with automatic parsing of open files.